miguelcobain/ember-css-transitions/tests/dummy/app/templates/docs/add-removal.md

 To do this you just need to pass in a named argument to the modifier, and it will use the argument name and apply the correct intermediate classes for animation based on the argument value.

-Let's look at one example:
+Let's look at an example of adding/removing an `is-important` class:

 {{#docs-demo as |demo|}}
   {{#demo.example name="class-add-removal.hbs"}}